YuukanOO/uniformcss.com/get-started/fundamentals/modules.md

 ## Button Module

 The button module come in various types and supports multiple sizes.
-To learn more about using this module visit the dedicated modules page on <a class="hover:underline" href="/get-started/button/">buttons</a>.
+To learn more about using this module visit the dedicated modules page on <a class="hover.underline" href="/get-started/button/">buttons</a>.

 <section class="radius-sm bg-silver-200 p-6 align-center">
   <button class="btn">Button</button>